- Developers

 1. Choose between hybrid app development and developing a native Android or iOS app

-You can develop native Android and iOS location-based apps.
+You can develop mobile apps for Android and iOS.
 Alternatively, you can develop hybrid apps.
 Native apps can make the best use of the hardware features of the mobile device.

 You develop native mobile applications using languages like Java or Swift.
 They offer the best user experience, performance, and security.